 INCISIONS FOR ASTIGMATISM

 Astigmatism in smaller amounts may be corrected by Limbal relaxing incisions (LRIs) made where the white part of the eye meets the colored part.
 A special diamond-blade instrument is necessary to purchase for this.

 MULTIFOCAL/TORIC LENS IMPLANT

 This lens corrects both astigmatism and provides a distance focus with near ability, reducing dependency on glasses and focusing vision better than all other implant types.
 It is the most current and best lens technology.

 New Horizons Surgery Center

 Our highest priority is the safety and quality of care of our patients.
 New Horizons Surgery Center in Marion has a significantly lower incidence of surgical complications in ophthalmology than any other facility in the area.
 Special, newer equipment and an attentive staff handle the details of cataract surgery to optimize results and decrease the incidence of complications.
-Patient satisfaction surveys for New Horizons is among the highest in the state of Ohio.
+Patient satisfaction surveys for New Horizons are among the highest in the state of Ohio.
 Costs are lower.
-This smaller, more efficient and well equipped facility is our location of choice for Ophthalmic surgery in Marion.
+This smaller, more efficient and well equipped facility is our location of choice for Ophthalmic surgery.